 Participation in this clinical trial is voluntary.

-Patients are included in study sites throughout Germany (see overview in the login area).
 The study was approved by an ethics committee.
 A total of 953 patients are expected to participate in this study in Germany.
-The trial has been initiated by the study leader Prof. Dr. Langenbach and is funded by the Helios Research Fund.

 The Division of Clinical Research of the Institute for Research in Operative Medicine (IFOM) of the Private University of Witten / Herdecke, located in Building 38 at Ostmerheimer Straße 200 in 51109 Cologne, supports the preparation of the study, supervises the implementation of the trial and is responsible for the data analysis, the reporting and is involved in the publication of the results.

 In the past tamponade dressings after hemorrhoidectomy, what means the surgical removal of diseased hemorrhoids, were used as a standard for hemostasis.
-This approach is increasingly being abandoned.
-In this study we would like to compare this approach with a care without the use of tampons.

 Through this clinical trial, we hope to gain further insights into the safety and performance of these care alternatives.
 Within this clinical study, both for the standard therapy and the care alternative the severity of the pain after the operation and how often there is bleeding within 7 days after the surgery which requires surgical follow-up treatment should be determined.